Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plane.

 The audience made this show what it is.

-Your willingness to listen uh you're admitting uh when asked that you listen to it and so this is the most listened to radio talk show in the country.
+Your willingness to listen, you're admitting when asked that you listen to it.

 There's no buzz about this program being big, but there are a lot of radio shows that don't have anywhere near the size of this audience who do get a lot of spin, a lot of buzz, and they are portrayed as much bigger and having much more impact than they ever have had or will have.

-Now choosing between the two, I'd rather choose what I have.
+Now, choosing between the two, I'd rather choose what I have.

 I'd rather be a legitimate number one with no buzz and no spin rather than an artificial number one said to be big and important when it's not true.

-Now you translate this to the drive by media they obviously are not interested in acquiring and holding a large audience.
+They obviously are not interested in acquiring and holding a large audience.

 And you know whom I'm talking about and what side of the political aisle they sit on.

-In Hollywood uh it it's it's gotten to the point here where uh when they think their most artistic works and their really important things are rejected, don't do well at the box office, uh Hollywood rather than says, hmm what do we have to do to change this what what they do is say, well, you know, the audience doesn't get it, but we're about art, and we're going to continue to do the art that we want to do, and our award show is going to be devoted to that.
+In Hollywood, it's gotten to the point here where when they think their most artistic works and their really important things are rejected, don't do well at the box office, Hollywood rather than says, hmm, what do we have to do to change this?

-Then they'll go out and do movies that really do earn a lot of money.
+And they'll go out and do movies that really do earn a lot of money.

-They'll go out and earn the money necessary with the kind of movies people want to see, but when it comes time to do their award show, those movies get ignored, and the audience that attended them is ignored.
+But when it comes time to do their award show, those movies get ignored and the audience that attended them is ignored.

-They're free to do uh what they want with this, but you know, whether they're out of touch or in touch, uh I don't think they care.
+But, you know, whether they're out of touch or in touch, I don't think they care.

 In fact, I think they prefer to be out of touch in the sense that they refuse to come down to the level of the average American for their art.

-Let me explain the difference in this Mitt Romney business and the way Democrats are uh treated in this regard.
+Let me explain the difference in this Mitt Romney business and the way Democrats are treated in this regard.

 We're talking about father.

-Ted Kennedy's father was a third Reich sympathizer.
+Ted Kennedy's father was a Third Reich sympathizer.

-Now we don't hold this against Teddy.
+Now, we don't hold this against Teddy.

-Teddy has nothing to do with that.
+Teddy had nothing to do with that.

-Just as we don't hold Mitt Romney's grandfather great-grandfather against him, but the lib media that drive by are definitely trying to do that.
+Just as we don't hold Mitt Romney's grandfather-great-grandfather against him, but the lib media that drive by are definitely trying to do that.

-Here's uh Sean in Woodbury, Connecticut.
+Here's Sean in Woodbury, Connecticut.

 Hi, Rush.

-Uh president's incompetent, the military can't win.
+The military can't win.

-It's a so you know, all those stuff you talk about all the time.
+All those stuff you talk about all the time.

 He actually admitted that the Democrats are going to have a vote on cutting off funding.

-Oh, I don't I don't I I uh well he may think that I'll be curious to see if that really, really happened.
+I'll be curious to see if that really, really happened.

-Uh unless unless it looks like the surge is working, and unless there's real progress, they can't allow that to happen.
+Unless, unless it looks like the surge is working, and unless there's real progress, they can't allow that to happen.

 They cannot permit victory.